 Summary of the law

-In the event of an accident however the portion of blame you are assigned depends heavily on numerous factors and there is no clear precedent which would inspire confidence of an easy ruling in your favour should the worst happen.
+In the event of an accident, however, the portion of blame you are assigned depends heavily on numerous factors.
+There is no clear precedent that would inspire confidence in an easy ruling in your favour should the worst happen.

-Overwhelmingly in these cases motorcyclists are involved in overtaking vehicles obscuring the view of a side road without anticipating that a car may pull out from this road.
+Overwhelmingly in these cases, motorcyclists are involved in overtaking vehicles obscuring a side road’s view without anticipating that a car may pull out from this road.

-If there is a lesson to learn from this it’s that if you cannot see the full picture of what is developing ahead of you slow down and prepare to stop within the distance that is visible.
+If there is a lesson to learn from this if you cannot see the full picture of what is developing ahead of you, slow down and prepare to stop within the visible distance.

 Tips & Techniques